emantpl/scratch-sensor-2.0/README.md

 #### Available Sensors

-The app will display the sensors available in your phone.
+The app will display the following sensors if they are available in your phone.

 * Accelerometer - x,y,z
 * Steps - step count